paulrigor/terraform-provider-aws/website/docs/r/redshift_parameter_group.html.markdown

 * `name` - (Required) The name of the Redshift parameter.
 * `value` - (Required) The value of the Redshift parameter.
+* `tags` - (Optional) A mapping of tags to assign to the resource.

 You can read more about the parameters that Redshift supports in the [documentation](http://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html)

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `arn` - Amazon Resource Name (ARN) of parameter group
 * `id` - The Redshift parameter group name.

 ## Import